What is the National Living Wage?

 On April 1st 2016, the Government’s new National Living Wage became law.

-As a result, your earnings might be have been affected – especially since the amount was updated on April 1st 2021.
+As a result, your earnings might have been affected – especially since the amount was updated on April 1st 2025.
 However, this will depend on a number of different factors, so it’s always important to know what you’re entitled to.

 What is the National Living Wage?

-The National Living Wage replaced the National Minimum Wage for those aged 23 and over, and legally requires employers to pay their staff a minimum of £9.50 an hour.
+The National Living Wage replaced the National Minimum Wage for those aged 21 and over, and legally requires employers to pay their staff a minimum of £12.21 per hour.

-Most people aged over 25 who were previously covered by the National Minimum Wage will be covered by the National Living Wage.
-This includes employees; most workers and agency workers; casual labourers; agricultural workers and apprentices.
+Most people aged over 21 who were previously covered by the National Minimum Wage will now be covered by the National Living Wage.
+This includes employees; most workers and agency workers; casual labourers; agricultural workers; and apprentices.

 What’s the difference between this and the National Minimum Wage?

-The National Minimum Wage, which is the current minimum amount, will still apply for workers aged 22 and under.
+The National Minimum Wage, which is the current minimum amount, still applies for workers aged 20 and under.

 The National Minimum Wage and National Living Wage are subject to change every year.